 Invest in Versatile Pieces

 Some items are tricky to bring from one home to the next: sofas and rugs being the biggest culprits.
 Other items are so versatile, they would fit in virtually any space.
 When shopping for furniture for your rental, focus the larger portion of your budget on these pieces, and spend less on larger items that might not fit in your next space.
 That way you won't regret splurging on a premium sectional that doesn't work in your new apartment.
-The living room layout above by interior designer Vanessa Alexander is ideal for rental living rooms as it uses a variety of more versatile pieces as opposed to a bulkier sectional.

 Hang Art With Ease